Manan-Rathi/wg-dei/demographic-data/README.md

 1. Dis/Ability
 1. Caregiver (child or eldercare)
 1. Identifies as underrepresented (which can include components of above, or be separate)
-1. Paid contributor vs. unpaid volunteer contributor

-*NOTE:* that paid vs. unpaid contributors can be problematic and nuanced from the perspective of diversity and inclusion.
-Many people who participate as volunteers are coming at it from a position of privilege because they can afford to spend their free time participating in an open source project instead of working a second job to make ends meet, caring for family members, or spending time meeting basic survival needs.
-In other words, having more volunteer contributors might actually mean that the project is less diverse, rather than more diverse.
-However, in a corporate sponsored project, involving volunteer contributors could be a sign that the community is welcoming and inclusive.

 ## Metrics Focus Areas